Life On Mars

 You can get some pretty interesting idea combinations like this.
 You can use them as is or, if you have a craven need to not lose control, bounce off these ideas and write whole new sections.

 I was looking to create a profligate world that could have been inhabited by characters from Kurt Weill or John Rechy - that sort of atmosphere.
 A bridge between Enid Blyton's Beckenham and The Velvet Underground's New York.
 Without Noddy, though.
+I thought it evocative to wander between the melodramatic Sweet Thing croon into the dirty sound of Candidate and back again.
+For no clear reason (what's new?)
+I stopped singing this song around the mid-Seventies.

 Though I've never had the patience or discipline to get down to finishing a musical theatre idea other than the rock shows I'm known for, I know what I'd try to produce if I did.